 Wherever possible, the DSL in school will share concerns and discuss the intention to make a referral with parents.
-Referrals for Early Help and Child in Need (section 17) will always be discussed with parents in accordance with Local Safeguarding Procedures before information is shared .
-Please refer to Pages 2 & 26 of:
+Referrals for Early Help and Child in Need (section 17) will always be discussed with parents and consent gained in accordance with Local Safeguarding Procedures.